wso2/docs-ei/en/micro-integrator/docs/use-cases/examples/message_store_processor_examples/using-message-sampling-processor.md

 </soapenv:Envelope>
 ```

 When you send the request, the message will be dispatched to the proxy service.
-In the Proxy Service, store mediator will store the getQuote request message in the "MyStore" Message Store.
-Message Processor will consume the messages, and forward to the "send_seq" sequence in configured rate.
+In the proxy service, the store mediator will store the getQuote request message in the "MyStore" message store.
+The message processor will consume the messages, and forward them to the "send_seq" sequence in configured rate.
 You will observe that the service invocation rate is not changing when we increase the rate of proxy service invocation.